Chart Color Schemes

 AreaSearch analysis of residential development drivers sees New Auckland recording a relatively average level of approval activity when compared to local markets analysed countrywide

-There have also been $12.4 million in commercial approvals this financial year, indicating moderate levels of commercial development.
-Compared to the Rest of Qld, New Auckland has about two-thirds the rate of new dwelling approvals per person and ranks among the 40th percentile nationally, suggesting limited housing choices for buyers and supporting demand for existing dwellings.
-This activity is below the national average, implying established nature and potential planning limitations.
-All new construction in New Auckland has been detached houses, preserving its suburban character and attracting space-seeking buyers with around 415 people per approval.
+New properties are constructed at an average value of $419,000.
+In FY-26, there have been $12.4 million in commercial approvals, indicating steady commercial investment activity.
+Compared to Rest of Qld, New Auckland has around two-thirds the rate of new dwelling approvals per person and ranks among the 41st percentile nationally, suggesting limited buyer options while strengthening demand for established homes.
+This activity is under the national average, implying the area's established nature and potential planning limitations.

 Frequently Asked Questions - Development